 The University of Reading is proud to be committed to the Menus of Change 24 Principles of Healthy and Sustainable Menus.
-Menus of Change®: The Business of Healthy, Sustainable, Delicious Food Choices is a ground-breaking initiative from The Culinary Institute of America and Harvard T.H.
+Menus of Change®is a ground-breaking initiative from The Culinary Institute of America and Harvard T.H.
 Chan School of Public Health that works to realise a long-term, practical vision integrating optimal nutrition and public health, environmental stewardship and restoration, and social responsibility concerns within the foodservice industry and the culinary profession.

 We are also a member of the Menus of Change Universities Research Collaborative (MCURC) network, an international group of leading Universities with the aim of Cultivating the long-term well-being of all people and the planet— one student, one meal at a time.
 This is achieved by taking an evidence-based approach to furthering the principles through research and teaching, led by Residential and Dining Enterprises at Stanford University and the Culinary Institute of America.
-You find out more about MCURC at Reading, through our working group and the overview of the MCURC Scheme here, along with their website.
+You find out more about MCURC at Reading, through our working group and Menus of Change website.

 Principle 1 – Transparency